 - Sea/Shore rotations will be maintained whenever possible.

 - Military couples with dependents are required to maintain a current and workable family care plan.

 - Every effort will be made to achieve collocation within 1 year of the request; however, requirements regarding time on station, PST tours, obligated service, retain ability, recently acquired skills, and training will all be considerations of the request.

 - The Sailor headed to sea duty will negotiate for orders using CMS/ID per NAVADMIN 231/17.
 Once the sea duty Sailor has been posted to a billet, the shore duty bound Sailor will be posted to a shore billet in the same geographic area as the spouse.

 - Per MILPERSMAN 1306-141, Sailors assigned together as part of spouse co-location tours are eligible for VSDP; however, a request for VSDP will be considered a cancellation of their spouse co-location requests.

 Voluntary Sea Duty Program (VSDP)

 - Reference: MILPERSMAN 1306-141

-- DC's are currently not eligible for Sea Duty Incentive Pay (SDIP)
+- BM's are currently not eligible for Sea Duty Incentive Pay (SDIP) 's are currently not eligible for Sea Duty Incentive Pay (SDIP)

 - VSDP is a voluntary program that encourages Sailors from all ratings and all pay grades to serve on Type 2/3/4 activities (subject to eligibility requirements and restrictions) to extend their enlistment in their current sea duty billet beyond their prescribed sea tour (PST), to terminate shore duty and accept new orders to a sea duty billet, or to accept back-to-back sea duty orders beyond their prescribed sea/shore flow (SSF).
 The sea duty assignment may be on board ships, squadrons, or other qualified sea duty assignments.